matijakljajic/tuxracergo/README.md

 ### What is it?

 Tux Racer Go is a [Tux Racer](https://en.wikipedia.org/wiki/Tux_Racer) clone/remake which utilizes endless runner type of gameplay.
-Some screenshots can be found [here](https://github.com/matijakljajic/tuxracergo/tree/main/Screenshots) and you can try it out yourself by downloading [the latest version](https://github.com/matijakljajic/tuxracergo/releases/latest).
+You can try it out yourself by downloading [the latest version](https://github.com/matijakljajic/tuxracergo/releases/latest).
+Try to collect as many herring as you can before you bump into a tree or an icicle.

 ### Controls